lorempipsum/sandroid_dreams_astro/README.md

 <Image src={myImage} ..otherProps />
 <Picture src={myImage} ..otherProps />

-But the annyoing part is that each image has to be imported like above, and these can only be used in an astro component, or passed to a React component as a child.
+But the annoying part is that each image has to be imported like above, and these can only be used in an astro component, or passed to a React component as a child.

 Currently I just use full sized images everywhere.
 To help with the old bandwidth I have converted them to webp with ImageMagick.